iwhitmore/webstack/README.md

 2. Install gulp globally (npm install -g gulp)
 3. clone the respoitory locally
 4. cd webstack && npm install && gulp && npm start
-5. In another window run gulp watch for automatic rebundling (also supports livereload)
+5. In another window run gulp dev
-6. Open http://localhost:3000 in the browser.
+6. Open http://localhost:4000 in the browser (this is the live reload URL from webpack), otherwise you can hit:     http://localhost:3000

 Open the JS console and hack away.
 Logging is configured on both client and server sides.